 “We have not planned season 4 to be the end, but we also look to Margaret [Atwood]’s book The Testaments and know that that story takes us 15 years into the future,” Littlefield said.
 “We don’t see ending it in [season 4], and I can honestly say to you, we don’t have a definitive out.
 But I think we want to keep the bar high, and it would not be a bad thing to leave the audience wanting more, and then we could ideally shift into The Testaments.”

 The new season has some major questions to answer.

-Throughout the last few episodes, the show has raised a lot of questions that it has not answered.
+Throughout the last few episodes of season 3, the show has raised a lot of questions that it has not answered.
 Mainly, how the hell do the D.C. handmaids eat?
 And why does no one on this show have a Boston accent?